Tuesday, November 22, 2022

 And if you're interested in the postgame, that means struggling a lot.

 Not since Super Meat Boy have I faced such an oppressive wall of difficulty in a platformer.
 But the good news is that if you're only interested in the main story, Celeste isn't all that bad.
 That's not to say it isn't frustrating at times, but if you stick with it you can clear the game in under 1000 deaths.
 Compare that to the postgame, where there's a chance the tally will skyrocket up to 10x that amount.
-If that number appears dispiriting, what helps takes the edge off is that Celeste has lightning quick restarts to keep the action rolling.
+If that number appears dispiriting, what helps take the edge off is that Celeste has lightning quick restarts to keep the action rolling.
 It's a minor but crucial touch, one that keeps the player invested in maintaining their groove even in the most absurd situations (like at the start of stage 3's C-side).

 What also helps is that your next checkpoint is always close by, as individual sections in Celeste are pretty short (besides the damn C-sides).
 Stages usually consist of 1-2 screens littered with obstacles and spikes, with checkpoints doled at every screen transition.
 This keeps its individual challenges brief and surmountable—which is ironic, given that Celeste's levels on the whole are lengthy and grueling.
 The shortest stage takes around twenty minutes to complete, with the rest of the levels gradually adding to this time until it culminates in the one hour endurance test that is the final level (which will feel like a joke after Farewell).
 Stages in Celeste are more like entire worlds from Super Meat Boy—but even then, the latter title at least lets you skip its hardest levels.
 Meanwhile Celeste... well, it is a game anchored in struggle after all.